Shelstad leads Oregon against Oregon State after 22-point game - WTOP News

 Eugene, Oregon; Monday, 10 p.m.
 EST

-BOTTOM LINE: Oregon hosts Oregon State after Jackson Shelstad scored 22 points in Oregon’s 83-69 victory over the South Dakota State Jackrabbits.
+BOTTOM LINE: Oregon hosts Oregon State after Jackson Shelstad scored 22 points in Oregon’s 83-69 win over the South Dakota State Jackrabbits.

-Oregon went 12-4 at home last season while going 25-10 overall.
-The Ducks averaged 76.5 points per game while allowing opponents to score 70.9 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.